1) Set up Google search console

 2) Set up Google analytics

-Google Analytics is a free marketing analytics tool that will allow you to view data about people visiting your site.
+Google Analytics is a free marketing analytics tool that will allow you to view data about people visiting your site, and should be the next consideration for your essential SEO checklist.
 After all, without the right data you can’t make the best decisions for your campaign.
 This will allow you to understand who is viewing your website and when, and how they are engaging with it.
 You can then make informed decisions about adapting your website or SEO strategy to meet the needs of the people visiting your site.

 You can also connect Google Analytics and Google Search Console in order to cross reference the data you’ve collected – clever.